Study Tools

 In 1969 Momaday won the Pulitzer for Fiction for House Made of Dawn, becoming the first Native American to win the award.
 The novel and other works by Momaday have been credited with helping to open doors for subsequent Native American writers including Louise Erdich and Leslie Marmon Silko, and Joy Harjo.

-Read the overall summary, and explanations of important quotes from House Made of Dawn.
+Read the full book summary, an in-depth character analysis of Abel, and explanations of important quotes from House Made of Dawn.

 Upgrade to PLUS and get instant access to all the study tools